nanthasnk/nanthasnk/README.md

 ### Hi there,

-### I'm Nantha Kumar, working as a Project Consultant for EY-India.
+### I'm Nantha Kumar, working as a Data Analyst for HSBC India.
 My areas of interest are Data Science, Machine Learning and AI.

 #### ⚡ Technologies and Tools I'm familiar with